Ahket-net/docs/MD/CADET Reference Manual.md

 DDS Record and STASH:
 - STASH is required to create, update and verify a DDS.
 - `DDS Record`: Each DDS references a DDS Record stored in STASH.
 The record has a private and public components.
-   - **Private DDS Information**: This information is held with highes security in STASH.
+   - **Private DDS Information**: This information is held with the highest security in STASH.
       - The `claim` hash.
 STASH does not save the claim itself.
       - The SIG associated with the `claim` hash.